 |Pathogens are microorganisms that have the potential to cause infectious diseases.
 Viruses, bacteria, protozoans and fungi are all potential pathogens|

-A pathogen is simply defined as a tiny living organism that is a carrier of diseases in a host.
-Pathogens need a host body for surviving and when it enters a host, it avoids the immune responses of the host.
-Instead, the pathogen utilizes the host body’s resources to replicate before exiting and spreading to a new host.
+A pathogen is simply defined as an organism that has the potential to cause infectious diseases in its host.
+Most pathogens are able to avoid the immune responses of the host, triggering associated illnesses.
+The pathogen then utilizes the host body’s resources to replicate before exiting and spreading to a new host (like a virus).

-Pathogens have different types and can transmit through skin contact, body fluids, contact with contaminated faeces, airborne particles, and contact with the surface touched by an infected person.
-The most common types of pathogens are viruses, bacteria, fungi and parasites.
+Pathogens are of different types and can spread through various means – usually skin contact, body fluids, or contact with contaminated surfaces.
+Some pathogens exist as airborne particles.
+The most common types of pathogens are viruses, bacteria, and fungi.

-Diseases caused due to pathogens vary depending on the type of pathogen.
-For example, diseases caused by virus pathogens include common cold, yellow fever, flu, dengue fever etc.
+Diseases caused by pathogens are many.
+Common examples of viral pathogens include common cold, yellow fever, flu, dengue fever etc.

-Similarly, the diseases caused by bacteria pathogens are Urinary Tract Infection (UTI), tuberculosis, gonorrhoea etc. The diseases caused by fungi pathogens are thrush, ringworm etc.
+Similarly, the diseases caused by bacterial pathogens are Urinary Tract Infection (UTI), tuberculosis, gonorrhoea etc. The diseases caused by fungal pathogens are thrush, ringworm etc.

 Frequently Asked Questions on Pathogen Definition

-The five primary types of pathogens are viruses, bacteria, fungi, protozoa and worms.
+The five primary types of pathogens are viruses, bacteria, fungi, and protozoans.